How To Vacate a Default Judgment in New York: An Overview

 The plaintiff only mailed the documents to the defendant.

-One of the benefits of using this argument is that there’s no time frame to make it.
-Because it relates to a court’s lack of jurisdiction over the defendant, the defendant can present this argument at any time before the lawsuit starts.
-Another advantage is that the defendant doesn’t need a defense (meritorious or not) to go along with the improper service reason for vacating a default judgment.
-But there’s one potential disadvantage that comes with an improper service defense.
+One benefit of using this argument is that the defendant doesn’t need a defense (meritorious or not) to go along with the improper service reason for vacating a default judgment.
+Another advantage is that there’s no time limit.

 The drawback is that the burden is on the defendant to prove bad service, which can be difficult.
 To do this, the defendant must appear at a special court hearing called a traverse hearing and explain why the plaintiff’s service of process was faulty.